MartsyniukOlena/lingua-international/README.md

 I conducted the following testing:

 __Functionality Testing:__

 - Verified that all links work correctly
 - Tested the forms
 - Ensured that the site's navigation menus and buttons work as expected

 __Compatibility Testing:__

 - Checked how the website works on different web browsers - Chrome, Firefox, Edge
 - Tested the website on desktop and mobile
 - Tested the website on Windows and Android

 __Performance Testing:__

 Performance testing was done with Lighthouse.
 The current results are the following:
 ![Lighthouse current report](readme-media/lighthouse-report.png)

-The bugs that were fixed are:
+The bugs that Lighthouse showed and that were fixed are:

--resized images and converted them to webp
+- resized images and converted them to webp

--added alt to images in carousel
+- added alt to images in the carousel

--added  header "Day" to table element
+- added  header "Day" to the table element

--remove stray tags - body and header, main
+- removed stray tags - body and header, main, div

--change colors for contrast on carousel and navigation menu
+- changed colors for contrast on the carousel and navigation menu

-__The bugs left to fix:__
+__The issues left to fix__ (to improve performance and SEO)
 - Serve static assets with an efficient cache policy
 - make the links craable on the carousel for previous and next buttons

 __Validator Testing__

 HTML: No errors were returned when passing through the [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmartsyniukolena.github.io%2Flingua-international%2F)

 CSS: No errors were found when passing through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmartsyniukolena.github.io%2Flingua-international%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)